greatdeveloping/m3u-Loader-Plugin/README.md

     See the example how to intent your app use Ultimate IPTV Plugin-Addon and load your Playlist.
 You have two option, Classic (phone optimized or for low end devices) and TvStyle (set-top box style).
 See updated Example.

-Ultimate IPTV Plugin-Addon Support (V4+, for older versions see readme at V3- example):
+Ultimate IPTV Plugin-Addon Support (V4+, for older versions see readme at V3- example - unsupported):

 -1 m3u from internet, plus EPG url (uncompressed or compressed to .gz or .xz) if you wish.
 Just intent your m3u and epg to the app.

 -2 Xtream Codes (full support - livetv ,movies, series catchup,radio).
 Just intent your portal-username-password to the app.
 Great got Premium IPTV Providers who dont want to spent money for an app.

 -3 Mag Portal (full support - livetv ,movies, series catchup,radio).
 Just intent your portal and mac# to the app (V4.06+ You can also intent mag details, serial, device id, device id2 and signature, see example).

-.
 .

 See the Example how to switch between each type.